Paraphraser/PiBuilder/README.md

 ### <a name="aboutDotSSH"> About `~/.ssh` </a>

-The contents of `~/.ssh` carry the client identity (how "pi" authenticates to target hosts), as distinct from the machine identity (how the RPi proves itself to clients seeking to connect).
+The contents of `~/.ssh` carry the client identity (how "pi" authenticates to target hosts), as distinct from the machine identity (how the Raspberry Pi proves itself to clients seeking to connect).

 Personally, I use a different approach to maintain and manage `~/.ssh` but it is still perfectly valid to run the supplied: